 There is beauty in being unabashedly excited about your favorite things in the outdoors.
 How better to empower each other and ourselves as women in wild places than by talking about it?
 Take a second to think about a time that a rockstar lady you admire got really excited about sharing anything with you—a favorite book or fishing hole or trail run or heck, Taylor Swift single.
 Enthusiasm is infectious.
 By getting excited about your passions, whether you are an expert or a novice, you’re being a rockstar female leader.

-About the Author: Annalise is a hiking fanatic and avid cloud-watcher.
-She is an alumna of NOLS Himalaya Backpacking Spring 2013 and the current Curriculum and Publications intern at NOLS.
+Annalise is a hiking fanatic and avid cloud-watcher.
+She is an alumna of NOLS Himalaya Backpacking Spring 2013 and was a Curriculum and Publications intern at NOLS.
 Her passions include cross country skiing, baking, trail running, backpacking, and calculating hiking times.
 She has taken several friends up their first 14,000 foot peaks in Colorado and looks forward to building her technical climbing and winter camping skills.